Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

 Duration: 7-9 hours (round trip)

-Best Season: October to December
+Best Season: October to December (doable in April for very experienced trekkers only)

 Safety Considerations: This trek is unsuitable for solo hikers or those without prior trekking experience.
-Inform someone of your plans, carry adequate water (3+ liters), and don’t attempt during the monsoon when rivers become impassable.
+Inform someone of your plans, carry adequate water (3+ litres), and don’t attempt during the monsoon when rivers become impassable.
 Mobile signals are absent throughout most of the route.

 4. Tambdi Surla Trek